KaushalVasava/FlutterBlocExample/README.md

 - Bloc event for UI events.
 For example click to input, press button.
 - Bloc state for Different state of that events.
 For example connectivity event have two state Connected and Disconnected.
 - Bloc is manager for state and event where we can connect states and events and do operations.
+- Bloc provider is used for providing block to UI or screen.
 -  Bloc builder is used for Updating UI based on state and event.
 - Block listner is used for do background tasks based on state and events.
 - Block consumer is used for Both. ie. Updating UI and background tasks.